Financial-Times/upp-provisioners/README.md

 export ENVIRONMENT_TAG=
 ## Comma separated list of urls pointing to the message queue http proxy instances used to bridge platforms(UCS and coco).
 Optional, defaults to Prod UCS proxy: https://kafka-proxy-iw-uk-p-1.glb.ft.com,https://kafka-proxy-iw-uk-p-2.glb.ft.com
 export BRIDGING_MESSAGE_QUEUE_PROXY= #[Optional]
+##Comma separated username:password which will be used to authenticate(Basic auth) when connecting to the cluster over https
+export CLUSTER_BASIC_HTTP_CREDENTIALS=
 ```